 - Agents will want to know what rights have been used and what rights are still available, and much depends on the book’s success as a self-published work.
 This reflects on its chances of success with a commercial publisher.
 Excellent reviews and a good number of sales are essential—the Rejector blog suggests a self-published book must sell at least 3,000 copies to be considered a success (http://rejecter.blogspot.com/2010/05/self-publishing-credits.html), while literary agent Janet Reid wants to see a more demanding 20,000 copies (http://jetreidliterary.blogspot.com/2012/10/some-hard-numbers.html).

 - Not only the number of copies sold is significant, but also the price point, says Rachelle Gardner (http://www.rachellegardner.com/2012/05/self-published-author-seeks-agent/).
 It is relatively easy to sell thousands of ebooks at 99 cents each, compared to the higher prices asked for books from most mainstream publishers.
 Mainstream publishers will want a book that continues to sell even at a higher cost.
-Also consider the timeframe of sales—selling ten thousand copies over a decade isn’t as impressive as moving 2,500 copies in one month.
+Also, consider the timeframe of sales—selling ten thousand copies over a decade isn’t as impressive as moving 2,500 copies in one month.

-- The query letter to agents should not only contain a gripping book pitch, but also information the agent will want about your self-publishing venture.
+- The query letter to agents should not only contain a gripping book pitch, but also informed the agent will want about your self-publishing venture.
 Aside from how many copies you sold, at what price, and over what period of time, the agent will also want to know why you chose to self-publish before seeking a traditional publisher, and why you now want their representation.
 What can they accomplish for you?

 - Even if your sales haven’t been outstanding, focus on the positive.
 Don’t complain about your experiences, and especially don’t seem to disparage the traditional publishing model.
 You may offer an explanation for low sales—was it because you only wanted a limited print run to share with your friends and family?
-Is it a benefit that you still have a large untapped market? (http://writersrelief.com/blog/2012/03/query-letter-self-published-book/)
+Is it a benefit that you still have a largely untapped market? (http://writersrelief.com/blog/2012/03/query-letter-self-published-book/)

 Nicola Morgan offers the three most common times when a traditional publisher will take on a self-published book: